 Fall is a time to celebrate harvest, incorporate a more unique palette, and embrace a season of change.
 And with all of the magic of autumn, a wedding in late September through November definitely makes for some of the best wedding photos possible.
 But there are a few things you’ll want to keep in mind to really get great shots on the big day.

 To be sure you have the best plan of action, we asked wedding photographers Miguel Cornelio and Meaghan Bickel to share their advice on capturing the best fall wedding photos.

 Meet the Expert

 Have a Strategic Schedule

 Making a solid plan for the variety of photos on your shot list will be a total game-changer for your wedding day.
-There are so many moving parts, so making sure you have a schedule for when you need people to be in each photo, along with when you’ll get the best lighting, will be so helpful.
-“Since the days are shorter in the fall months and the sun sets quickly, I always highly recommend doing a first look earlier in the day to allow more time to do couples photos, family portraits and bridal party portraits before the ceremony,” says Miguel Cornelio of Miguel Cornelio Photography.
+There are so many moving parts, so making sure you have a schedule for when you need people to be in each photo along with when you’ll get the best lighting will be so helpful.
+“Since the days are shorter in the fall months and the sun sets quickly, I always highly recommend doing a first look earlier in the day to allow more time to do couples photos, family portraits, and bridal party portraits before the ceremony,” says Cornelio.

 Keep Weather in Mind

 The beauty and the curse of fall weddings are that you’ll never know what’s going to happen with the weather.
 You could have a sunny, stunning day, or you could end up with rain, but don’t let that ruin your day!
 “For many weddings, fall means rain.
 Don’t freak out if the weather changes.
 Try to embrace the rain,” says Bickel.
 “The good news is that clouds and overcast weather can still make for great shots.
 And if it’s partly cloudy, it’s even better.”